scala-ide/scala-ide/readme.md

-# Scala IDE for eclipse is archived
+# The Scala IDE for eclipse is archived

 The Scala IDE for eclipse is no longer maintained.